Oliver Gilbert

-Oliver Gilbert III is an American politician and current Miami-Dade County Commissioner for District 1.
-He is also the former mayor of Miami Gardens.
+Oliver G. Gilbert III (born August 15, 1972) is an American politician and attorney who has served as a Miami-Dade County Commissioner since 2020.
+A moderate Democrat, he is the Democratic nominee for the U.S. House of Representatives in Florida's 24th congressional district in 2026.
+He previously served as mayor of Miami Gardens from 2012 to 2020.

+Early life and education

+Oliver G. Gilbert III was born on August 15, 1972, in Miami Gardens, Florida.
+Gilbert received a B.A. in Criminal Justice from Florida A&M University and a J.D. from University of Miami School of Law.

 Career

-Gilbert received a B.A. in Criminal Justice from Florida A&M University and a J.D. from University of Miami School of Law.
 He entered politics early out of law school in 2000, when then-state representative Dorothy Bendross-Mindingall hired him as a legislative aide.
 He then worked as deputy of policy for former US attorney general Janet Reno's gubernatorial campaign.
 A couple years later, after working first as a prosecutor and then in private practice, he vied for the mayoralty of the newly incorporated City of Miami Gardens in 2003 where he lost.
 He was appointed to the Miami Gardens council in 2008 and 4 years later was elected mayor, the second African-American to hold the position.
 Miami Gardens is Florida's largest city with a majority African American population and the 3rd largest city in Miami-Dade County.

 When running for Miami-Dade County Commission he faced Sybrina Fulton, the mother of Trayvon Martin, who was killed by George Zimmerman in 2013.
 There were notable as people like Hillary Clinton, Cory Booker, Elizabeth Warren and other high ranking figures in the Democratic Party who endorsed Fulton.
 However, Gilbert won a close race in August winning 50.5%, as such a runoff was not needed.